 The above method is for purchases via credit card or ACH transfer.
 Because of the additional support required, alternative payment methods are only available to full price team accounts.
-If you are purchasing a full price team account and need to pay with a check or who require a purchase order before moving forward, please contact us at email@example.com with the billing name, email, billing address, size of team, and tax-exempt status if applicable.
+If you are purchasing a full price team account and need to pay with a check or require a purchase order before moving forward, please contact us at firstname.lastname@example.org with the billing name, email, billing address, size of team, and tax-exempt status if applicable.
 We will then work with you to set up the team subscription.

-For first response organizations that are all-volunteer (exception for one-two paid employees), we offer a significant discount on the cost of team subscriptions.
-If you are unsure which level subscription price you qualify for, please contact us at firstname.lastname@example.org.
+For first response organizations that are composed entirely of volunteers with no paid employees, we offer a significant discount on the cost of team subscriptions.
+If you are unsure which level subscription price you qualify for, please contact us at email@example.com.

 To access the team admin page, first login to CalTopo or SARTopo.
 Then click on your login name in the upper left corner to access your account information.
 Here you will find a button to administer your team.
 Clicking the Adminster button will open the team admin page in a new browser tab.

 In the admin page there are sub tabs that let you manage different aspects of the team.
 The page will first load on the members tab.
 Here you can create links to use to invite team members to join the account, and manage existing account users.